 a.
-Projects meet local accessibility laws and/or co des without exclusions or exemptions.
-By signing below and made in goo , all of the responses provided on this form are accurate Printed Name: Signature: If the individual using this form is not in the role of Architect, provide a description of the individual's project role, including justification of their ability to sign off on the above requirements, here: Project Role: Explanation:
+Projects meet local accessibility laws and/or codes without exclusions or exemptions.
+By signing l and made i ow, I represent that, to the best of my knowledge, all of the responses provided on this form are accurate bood faith.
+Printed Nar ne: .
+Signature: l using this form is not in the role of Architect, provide a description of the individual's project role, including their ability to sign off on the above requirements, here: Project Role e: Explanation n: